homan-uppu/writing/2-Essays/Fear equality.md

 (*todo: explain why these games differ in complexity*)

-**More complex games have a fewer percentage of moves that are equally good.**
+A) More complex games have a fewer percentage of moves that are equally good.

 The better we get at a game, the more we realize the difference in how good moves are.
 When we first start out, all moves seem to be "pretty good" since we haven't yet learned the downstream consequences of a move early on.